The 17 Best Historical Anime to Watch

 3. Moriarty the Patriot

-Moriarty the Patriot takes place in 19th century Great Britain, at a time when the British Empire is a global power.
+Moriarty the Patriot takes place in 19th century Great Britain, at a time when the British Empire was a global power.

 Based on the Sherlock Holmes stories, the anime follows a young Moriarty who seeks to rebel against the Empire’s corrupt class system by playing the role of a ‘crime consultant’, helping to wreak havoc until Sherlock himself piques his interest.